The Mottness and the Anderson localization in bilayer nickelate La$_3$Ni$_2$O$_{7-\delta}$

+Next, we want to address the Anderson transition from La$_3$Ni$_2$O$_7$ to La$_3$Ni$_2$O$_{6.5}$.
+We employ the dynamical cluster approximation (DCA) \cite{Jarrell_2001,Hettler_2000} and the typical medium dynamical cluster approximation (TMDCA) \cite{tmdca_review} to investigate localization effects.
+In both approaches, the original lattice model is mapped onto a finite-size cluster embedded in an effective medium.
+The effective medium is determined self-consistently through the cluster self-energy, allowing the method to capture the effect of both electronic correlations and disorder.

+Specifically, we model the system as a binary mixture of the metallic state at $x = 0$ (La$_3$Ni$_2$O$_7$) and the Mott-insulating state at $x = 1$ (La$_3$Ni$_2$O$_{6.5}$).
+The metallic state at $x=0$ can be described by a bilayer two-orbital TB model $H_{0}$, which has been studied in detail in Ref. \cite{yxwang_PhysRevB.110.205122}.
+On the other hand, as discussed above, the state at $x = 1$ is well inside the Mott regime, which is driven by the correlation effect in the bilayer $d_{x^2-y^2}$ orbital and the bonding (antibonding) $d_{z^2}^{\pm}$ orbital is fully occupied (unoccupied).
+To capture this physics, we employ the new-derived two-orbital bilayer TB model $H_{TB}$ for La$_3$Ni$_2$O$_{6.5}$ with a local Hubbard-I self-energy \cite{hubbard-I},

-As we discussed above, this Mott insulator is driven by the correlation effect in the bilayer $d_{x^2-y^2}$ orbital and the bonding (antibonding) $d_{z^2}^{\pm}$ orbital is fully occupied (unoccupied).
-Then, the effective bilayer model is constructed by increasing $t_{\perp}^{x}$ and $t_{\perp}^{z}$.
-The details for this model can be found in the SM.
-The total density of states (DOS) and the orbital projected DOS are plotted in Fig.~\ref{fig4}(a).
-The $d_{z^2}$ bands are well separated from the $d_{x^2-y^2}$. and the $d_{x^2-y^2}$ bands are also split into two bands with gap of 1.3 eV, which is used to mimic the Mott gap for $x=1$.
+with $\mu_{eff}=\frac{U_{eff}}{2}$, acting only on the $d_{x^2-y^2}$ orbital to open the Mott gap.
+In addition, we introduce an effective interlayer coupling $t_p$ to account for the enhanced bonding–antibonding splitting of the $d_{z^2}^{\pm}$ orbitals in the insulating state.
+Using parameters $U_{\mathrm{eff}} = 2.8$ eV and $t_p = -1.0$ eV, we obtain the total and orbital-resolved density of states (DOS) shown in Fig.~\ref{fig4}(a).
+The $d_{z^2}$ bands are well separated from the $d_{x^2-y^2}$. and the $d_{x^2-y^2}$ bands are split into upper and lower Hubbard bands with a Mott gap of about 1.5 eV.

 The disorder-induced localization effect can be captured by comparing the average density of states (ADOS) and the typical density of states (TDOS) defined as the arithmetic and geometric average of the local density of states (LDOS), respectively.
 They can be expressed as